bakulski/EPID674_00_Base_Project/README.md

 This repository installs packages that are relevant for the class: EPID 674 "Epidemiologic Data Analysis in R".
 This project should be established in Posit Cloud as a "base project" so that subsequent projects will have the relevant packages installed.

+Remember to increase the allocation for this project in Posit Cloud under the gear icon.
+The default is 0.5Gb.
+With this level, I was unable to compile package RcppEigen, a dependency of ggpubr.
+I was successful with 4Gb allocation.

 ## Files and descriptions:

 EPID674_00_Base_Project.Rproj --\> This is the R project directory containing relevant files.